rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `script_file` and `script_file_args` together describe a script that is already pre-installed on the nodes which is to be executed.

+* A `script_interpreter` block (Optional), described below, is an advanced feature specifying how to invoke the script file.

 * A `job` block, described below, causes another job within the same project to be executed as a command.